Jari Litmanen: Early career in Finland

 Litmanen made his first-team debut for Reipas in Finland's then top division Mestaruussarja at the age of 16 in 1987.
-After four seasons with Reipas he moved to HJK, Finland's biggest club, in 1991.
+After four seasons with Reipas, he moved to HJK, Finland's biggest club, in 1991.
 A year later, he joined MyPa, where he was coached by Harri Kampman, who later introduced him to his agent, the late Heikki Marttinen.
 Litmanen did not win any medals in the Finnish league, but he did win the Finnish Cup with MyPa in July 1992 in a 2–0 win over FF Jaro in the final at the Helsinki Olympic Stadium.
 His performance in the cup final, including a goal, convinced a scout of Ajax that the club should sign him.
 "For me, he was the player," the scout later told Finnish television.
 His transfer took place during the same summer, and he did not complete the Finnish football season with MyPa.

+Louis Van Gaal, the manager of Ajax at the time, later stated that Ajax paid a transfer fee of only £10,000 for Litmanen.
+However, the original fax document was later revealed in Finnish media, according to which the transfer fee was 100,000 + 800,000 Dutch guilder, which corresponds roughly to €550,000.

 Ajax

 Before his move to Ajax, Litmanen had failed to earn a contract with the Romanian club Dinamo București.
 A number of European clubs, including Barcelona, Leeds United and PSV, had shown an interest in him, but in the end it was Ajax that bought him.

-David Endt, who was the Ajax team manager in the 1990s, described his first impression of Litmanen to the Finnish broadcasting corporation YLE in 2010:
+David Endt, who was Ajax team manager in the 1990s, described his first impression of Litmanen to the Finnish broadcasting corporation YLE in 2010:

 During 1992–93, his first season at Ajax, he played mostly in the reserves.
-The Ajax manager Louis van Gaal was apparently not overly impressed with him, but the team physiotherapist suggested using him as a stand-in for Dennis Bergkamp, who was injured at the time.
-Van Gaal liked what he saw, and knowing that Bergkamp was about to leave for Internazionale, he announced that Litmanen would be Bergkamp's successor, something that people in Litmanen's native Finland found difficult to believe.
+Then Ajax manager Louis van Gaal was apparently not overly impressed with him, but the team physiotherapist suggested using him as a stand-in for Dennis Bergkamp, who was injured at the time.
+Van Gaal liked what he saw, and knowing that Bergkamp was about to leave for Inter, he announced that Litmanen would be Bergkamp's successor, something that people in Litmanen's native Finland found difficult to believe.
 This turned out to be true, however, and he inherited from Bergkamp the famous number 10 shirt, which is often given to playmakers.
 He went on to score 26 goals in the 1993–94 season, becoming the league's top scorer, and leading Ajax to the title.
 He was also voted Footballer of the Year in the Netherlands in 1993.